honghaobi/lord-of-the-ring/lord-of-the-ring-henry/pull_request_template.md

 5 - If you had more time, what else would you add?

-* A search and filter function for the characters page would be a significant enhancement, allowing users to find specific characters or filter characters based on certain attributes.
+* A search, sort and filter function for the characters page would be a significant enhancement, allowing users to find specific characters or filter characters based on certain attributes.
 This functionality would make the application more interactive and user-friendly, enabling users to navigate large amounts of data more efficiently.

 * Implementing a loading state across the application would provide feedback to the users about ongoing processes, enhancing the user experience.
 Particularly for slower networks, this can prevent confusion and reassure users that